André Wormser

 André Alphonse Toussaint Wormser (1 November 1851 – 4 November 1926) was a French Romantic composer.

 Life and career

 André Wormser was born in Paris and studied with Antoine Marmontel and François Bazin at the Paris Conservatoire.
 As a very wealthy man, Wormser was able to afford a membership in the social club Cercle artistique et littéraire.

-In 1872 Wormser won the Premier Prix in piano at the Paris Conservatoire, and in 1875 he won the Prix de Rome for his cantata Clytemnestre.
-He is best known for the pantomime L'Enfant prodigue (1890), which was revived at the Booth Theater in New York in 1916 as the three-act play Perroit the Prodigal.
+In 1872, Wormser won the Premier Prix in piano at the Paris Conservatoire, and in 1875, he won the Prix de Rome for his cantata Clytemnestre.
+He is best known for the pantomime L'Enfant prodigue (1890), which was performed all over Europe and revived at the Booth Theatre in New York in 1916 (as the three-act play Perroit the Prodigal).
 He died in Paris.